fermyon/developer/content/spin/cli-reference.md

             For local apps, this defaults to `.spin/` relative to the `spin.toml` file.
 For remote apps, this has no default (unset).
 Passing an empty value forces the value to be unset.

+        --tls-cert <TLS_CERT>
+            The path to the certificate to use for https, if this is not set, normal http will be used.
+The cert should be in PEM format

+            [env: SPIN_TLS_CERT=]
+            Only appplies to HTTP triggers

+        --tls-key <TLS_KEY>
+            The path to the certificate key to use for https, if this is not set, normal http will be used.
+The key should be in PKCS#8 format

+            [env: SPIN_TLS_KEY=]
+            Only appplies to HTTP triggers
 ```

 {{ blockEnd }}